AttorneyOnline/docs/docs/authoring/characters.md

 - `6`: Same as 5, except it will *always* play pre-animations.

 ##### `<deskmod>` (optional)
-Introduced in release 2.6, this boolean value allows an emote to either force the desk/witness stand/overlay to be displayed, or force it to disappear.
+This option allows an emote to either force the desk/witness stand/overlay to be displayed, or force it to disappear.
 This takes precedence over all other factors affecting desk visibility.
 - `0`: Forcibly hide the desks while this emote is displayed.

 - `1`: Forcibly show the desks while this emote is displayed.